Ethnic party: Ethnic parties and political ideologies

 Ethnic parties may take different ideological positions.

 For instance, the parties competing for Jewish votes in interwar Poland and Lithuania had a range of different political views.
 There were Zionist parties (themselves divided into Revisionist, General, Religious or Labour parties), there was Agudat Israel (an Orthodox religious party), the Bund (Marxist) and the Folkspartei (liberal).

-In some political systems, party politics are mostly based on ethnicity, as in Bosnia-Herzegovina and its federal regions, in Israel, in Suriname, in Sabah, in Sarawak or in Guyana.
+In some political systems, party politics are mostly dominated by ethnicity, as in Bosnia-Herzegovina and its federal regions, in Israel, in Suriname, in Malaysia, or in Guyana.
 In Fiji, 46 seats out of 71 are elected from ethnically-closed Communal constituencies, as there was in the pre-Israel Palestine Jewish Assembly, the Asefat ha-Nivharim with separate 'curiae' for Ashkenaz, Sepharad and Oriental, and Yemeni Jews.
+In Malaysia, parties of different ethnic groups (Malay, Chinese, and Indian) which made up the demographics of the country, formed a coalition known as the Alliance Party in 1952.
+Along with its successor the Barisan Nasional (from 1974), the coalition ruled the country from 1955 to 2018.

 As a consequence, it would be somewhat irrelevant to classify some parties in these systems as 'ideological' (social-democrat, liberal, christian democratic etc.) and some others as 'purely autonomist', 'purely ethnic' or 'purely minority' parties.

+Particularly large minorities may develop a party system unto themselves; in interwar Czechoslovakia, the large Sudeten German minority had its own system of parties corresponding to the main political trends; the German Social Democratic Workers' Party, the Farmers' League and the Sudeten German Party representing the centre-left, centre-right, and far-right, respectively.
+Likewise, the Democratic Union for Integration and VLEN Coalition compete to represent Albanians in North Macedonia, and the various parties which compete for the votes of Arab citizens of Israel.

 The Swedish People's Party of Finland (SFP) is a full-fledged member of the Liberal International, as well as the Movement for Rights and Freedoms, representing the Turkish minority in Bulgaria, the South Tyrol People's Party (SVP, grouping German- and Ladin-speaking inhabitants of Italy's South Tyrol province) is a member of the Christian Democratic European People's Party, whereas the Social Democratic and Labour Party (SDLP), an Irish Catholic party in Northern Ireland is a member of the Socialist International, etc.

+Hungarians have ethnic parties in Slovakia (Hungarian Alliance), in Serbia (Alliance of Vojvodina Hungarians) and in Romania (Democratic Union of Hungarians in Romania).

 In interwar Poland, Jewish, German and Ukrainian parties never attracted all Polish Jews, Germans and Ukrainians of whom some were members of 'national' ideological Polish parties, mostly the Socialist and Communist parties, who were considered more open-minded than the conservative or nationalist parties.